dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Moreover, parties can continue sending messages and the DAG keep growing even when Consensus is stalled.
 Eventually, when Consensus makes progress, it can commit the latest batch of accumulated messages from the DAG.

 It is funny how the community made a full circle, from early distributed consensus systems to where we are today.
-I earned my PhD more than two decades ago for contributions to scaling reliable distributed systems, Guided by, and collbrating with, pioneers in the field, including
+I earned my PhD more than two decades ago for contributions to scaling reliable distributed systems, Guided by and collaborating with pioneers in the field, including
+@Ken Birman,
+@Danny Dolev,
+@Rick Schlichting,
+@Michael Melliar-Smith,
+@Louis Moser,
-@Ken Birman, @Danny Dolev, @Rick Schlichting, @Michael Melliar-Smith, @Louis Moser, @Robbert van Rennesse, @Yair Amir, @Idit Keidar.
+@Robbert van Rennesse,
+@Yair Amir,
+@Idit Keidar.
-The distributed middleware systems  of that time, e.g., [Isis](https://dl.acm.org/doi/10.1145/37499.37515), [Psync](https://dl.acm.org/doi/10.1145/65000.65001), [Trans](https://ieeexplore.ieee.org/document/80121?tp=&signout=success),
+Distributed middleware systems of that time, e.g., [Isis](https://dl.acm.org/doi/10.1145/37499.37515), [Psync](https://dl.acm.org/doi/10.1145/65000.65001),
+[Trans](https://ieeexplore.ieee.org/document/80121?tp=&signout=success),
 [Total](https://dl.acm.org/doi/10.1145/327164.327298)
 and
 [Transis](https://dahliamalkhi.github.io/files/Transis-CACM1994.pdf),
 were designed for high-throughput by building consensus over causal message ordering (!).
 Recent interest in scaling blockchains is rekindling interest in this approach with emphasis on Byzantine fault tolerance, e.g., in systems like
 [HashGraph](https://hedera.com/hh_whitepaper_v2.1-20200815.pdf),
 [Narwal](),